Updated June 8, 2021

 For faculty, staff, and students, at least two face coverings should be carried daily to ensure a replacement is available if one becomes wet or soiled.
 Keep a face covering with you as you would your mobile phone and be ready to wear it in any situation where it is outlined in this protocol.

 Instructions for properly caring for cloth face coverings can be found in the ’“” guidance.

 Additional protective measures

-- Washing hands often and thoroughly
+- Practicing good personal hygiene, such as washing your hands often and thoroughly